 Surveillance testing would involve pooling test samples of 10-12 students into a single batch that is submitted to the lab for analysis.
 If the pooled result is negative, no further action is needed.
 If the pooled result is positive, then each student in the pool would be retested individually to determine precisely who was positive.

-WWU will be regularly testing any student who has an on-campus presence anytime during the Fall Quarter 2020.
-This includes students living in on-campus housing, participating in in-person classes or research groups.
+WWU will be regularly testing any student who has an on-campus presence anytime beginning Fall Quarter 2020.
+This includes students living in on-campus housing, participating in face to face classes, athletes, student employees, teaching assistants or research groups.

 Is testing voluntary or mandatory?